SabaKathawala/VoyageBuddy/Readme.txt

                         02/24/18 - 02/26/18 - 02/30/18
                 -->Chicago - London - Chicago                           Approximate fare: 820$
                         02/23/18 - 02/29/18
+Planned enhancements:
           ** Once the user selects the interesting itinerary, it gives you all the points of interest of the destination cities.
           ** Then the user is promted to book the flights for the slected itinerary.
           ** Based on the destinations, hotel booking is called.
           ** On the basis of multiple stops , the car rentals are suggested and booked.

 Unique Features:
 ** Unlike most of the apps and serach engines present today , it does not fixes the destination , ather suggests them .
 ** It gives an optimal path from origin to your destination enabling you to visit as many and as interesting places as possible.

 Technologies used:
-Java script, HTML, CSS, Ajax, Jquery
+Java script, HTML, CSS, Ajax, Jquery,Express, Node.js

 Team members:
 Saba Kathawala, Deepika Tripathi, Mohit Kumar Paritosh Ghia